awsdocs/aws-cloudformation-user-guide/doc_source/crpg-ref-requesttypes-create.md

 The Amazon Resource Name \(ARN\) that identifies the stack that contains the custom resource\.
 This response value should be copied *verbatim* from the request\.

 PhysicalResourceId
-This value should be an identifier unique to the custom resource vendor, and can be up to 1 Kb in size\.
+This value should be an identifier unique to the custom resource vendor, and can be up to 1 KB in size\.
 The value must be a non\-empty string and must be identical for all responses for the same resource\.

 NoEcho
 Optional\.
 Indicates whether to mask the output of the custom resource when retrieved by using the `Fn::GetAtt` function\.
 If set to `true`, all returned values are masked with asterisks \(\*\*\*\*\*\), *except for those stored in the `Metadata` section of the template*\.
 CloudFormation does not transform, modify, or redact any information you include in the `Metadata` section\.
 The default value is `false`\.